Shareware: Registration

 If features are disabled in the freely accessible version, paying may provide the user with a license key or code they can enter into the software to disable the notices and enable full functionality.
-Some pirate web sites publish license codes for popular shareware, leading to a kind of arms race between the developer and the pirates where the developer disables pirated codes and the pirates attempt to find or generate new ones.
+Some pirate websites publish license codes for popular shareware, leading to a kind of arms race between the developer and the pirates where the developer disables pirated codes and the pirates attempt to find or generate new ones.
 Some software publishers have started accepting known pirated codes, using the opportunity to educate users on the economics of the shareware model.

 Some shareware relies entirely on the user's honesty and requires no password.
 Simply checking an "I have paid" checkbox in the application is all that is required to disable the registration notices.